The Oxford Farming Conference

 08:00

 As we face the challenges of climate change and growing crops that are healthier, environmentally friendlier and profitable, can we sustainably intensify the way we produce food?
 The technologies and strategies behind regenerative farming stand at the intersection of these challenges.
 But there is a need to provide the science to scale-up and underpin its credibility.
+To be held in Room 9.

 This session will discuss NIAB’s vision of regenerative farming; that it shares with sustainable intensification and precision agriculture the aim of optimising productivity – producing more from less – while at the same time protecting and improving the condition of the land and surrounding environment.